spxbhuhb/zakadabar-stack/core/doc/guides/plug-and-play/accounts/Introduction.md

 If the settings does not contain an initial `so` password, the account will be locked with no password.

-Three roles are automatically created and granted to `so`:

-- `security-officer` - responsible for security related management
-- `site-admin` - responsible for business related management
-- `site-member` - member of the site

-The role `anonymous` is automatically granted to `anonymous`.
+The `security-officer` role is automatically created and granted to `so`: